FreeCAD/DevelopersHandbook/bestpractices/c++practices.md

     void addExportType(const char* filter, const char* moduleName);
 ```

-Another way to handle documentation with a high degree of repetition is by grouping, although it is less preferred than using `@copydoc` or `@copydetails`.
+Another way to handle documentation with a high degree of repetition is by grouping, although in most cases it is a best practice to use `@copydoc` or `@copydetails` instead.

 ```c++
   /**